waynr/jjb-2.x-tutorial/README.md

 Because both Jenkins Job Builder 2.x and Jenkins Manager are still under development, you will have to install both from their respective git repositories.
-As soon as 2.0.0 package has been released, the first version of jenkins-manager will be released and this tutorial repo will be updated to reflect a more sane installation method.
+As soon as a `jenkins-job-builder` 2.0.0 package has been released, the first version of jenkins-manager will be released and this tutorial repo will be updated to reflect a more sane installation method.

 ### Installing